Constipation

 -

-Milk of Magnesia provides faster relief, but for occasional use.
+Use milk of magnesia for faster relief, but limit to occasional use.

 -

-Fleet® Saline Enema can be used for urgent relief of constipation or a constipation that is not responding to other treatments.
+Use Fleet Saline Enema for urgent relief or constipation that hasn’t responded to other treatments; not for regular use.

 You may also want to visit: